Children's Hospital of Orange County: History

+Merger with Rady Children’s Hospital

+In November 2023, CHOC and Rady Children’s Hospital announced their intent to merge, aiming to form one of the largest pediatric healthcare systems in California.

+This significant step was approved by the California Attorney General in November 2024, clearing the way for both institutions to align clinical operations, research efforts, and community outreach strategies under a single network.
+According to representatives from CHOC and Rady Children’s, the merger seeks to enhance the delivery of specialized pediatric care, increase access for families across Southern California, and streamline administrative processes.

+In January 2025, it was announced that the merger between the two institutions had been completed.
+The merged company is now known as Rady Children's Health, and their first day was January 1, 2025.

 Awards

 CHOC is consistently named one of the best children's hospitals in the U.S. by U.S. News & World Report.

 CHOC earned the Gold Level CAPE Award from the California Council of Excellence, the only children's hospital in California to ever earn this distinction, and was awarded Magnet designation, the highest honor bestowed to hospitals for nursing excellence.

 In 2017, the ED was the recipient of the Lantern Award from the Emergency Nurses Association for exceptional and innovative performance in leadership, practice, education, advocacy, and research.

 As of 2021-22, Children's Hospital of Orange County has placed nationally in 7 ranked pediatric specialties on U.S. News & World Report.
 The hospital is also ranks as #6 in California children's hospitals.